 Epidemiology of Antimicrobial Resistant Gonococcal Infection (ARGC) in King County, Washington

 Figure 1: Gonorrhea diagnoses increased steadily in Washington State and in King County from 2011 to 2019.
 In 2020, the number of diagnosed cases decreased slightly, although it’s unclear whether this was due to a change in STD testing practices caused by the COVID-19 pandemic or a true decrease in incidence.
-There were 9,797 gonorrhea diagnoses in Washington State and 4,434 gonorrhea diagnoses in King County in 2023.
+From 2020 to 2024, the number of annual diagnoses has remained relatively stable.
+There were 9,797 gonorrhea diagnoses in Washington State in 2023, and 4,366 gonorrhea diagnoses in King County in 2024.

 Figure 2: CDC’s Gonococcal Isolate Surveillance Project (GISP) monitors antimicrobial resistance in urethral gonococcal isolates from STD clinics around the U.S. In King County, azithromycin reduced susceptibility was low between 2009 and 2013 (0-1%), increased sharply in 2014 to 5%, then has increased steadily through 2023 to a high of 14%.
 Cephalosporin reduced susceptibility was low between 2009 and 2013 (0-1%), increased to 4% during 2015-2016, then decreased again during 2017-2023 (0-1%).

-Figure 3: CDC’s Strengthening the U.S. Response to Resistant Gonorrhea (SURRG) monitors ARGC in patients of all genders with Neisseria gonorrhoeae (Ng) and at any infected anatomic site.
-Differences in ARGC are observed when comparing men who have sex with men (MSM) vs. heterosexual men and women.
-Reduced susceptibility to azithromycin steadily increased in MSM between 2017 and 2021, from 6% to 17%, and slightly decreased in 2023 to 15%.
-Reduced susceptibility to azithromycin in heterosexuals ranged from 1% to 4% through 2021, then increased through 2023 to 12%.
-Reduced susceptibility to cephalosporins (ceftriaxone and cefixime) has been low, 0-1% between 2017 and 2023, and has been detected in both MSM and heterosexuals.
+Figure 3: CDC’s Strengthening the U.S. Response to Resistant Gonorrhea (SURRG, 2017-2024) and Combatting Antimicrobial Resistant Gonorrhea and Other STIs (CARGOS, 2024-present) monitor ARGC in patients of all genders with Neisseria gonorrhoeae (NG) and at any infected anatomic site.
+Differences in ARGC may be observed when comparing men who have sex with men (MSM) vs. heterosexual men and women.
+In King County, reduced susceptibility to cephalosporins (ceftriaxone and cefixime) has been low, 0-1% annually between 2017 and 2024, and has been detected in both MSM and heterosexuals.

-Figure 6: Public Health – Seattle & King County partners with several healthcare clinics in King County to collect gonococcal isolates from patients beyond the traditional STD clinic setting for monitoring ARGC.
-About 15% of SURRG patient-cases in King County were diagnosed at community clinics.
-Azithromycin reduced susceptibility increased in both STD clinic gonorrhea patient-cases (6-16%) and in community clinic patient-cases (0-23%) between 2017 and 2023.
-Although low, cephalosporin reduced susceptibility was identified in patients obtaining care both at the STD clinic (0-1%) and at community clinics (0-3%).
+Figure 5: Public Health – Seattle & King County (PHSKC) partnered with several healthcare clinics in King County to collect gonococcal isolates from patients beyond the traditional STD clinic setting for monitoring ARGC from 2017 to 2024.
+About 15% of NG patient-cases with susceptibility screening in King County were diagnosed at community clinics.
+Cephalosporin reduced susceptibility was highest in 2019 (1% at the PHSKC Sexual Health Clinic and 3% in community partner clinics) but has remained low (<1% at both types of sites) since 2020.